Buying Property in New York

 Once the property has been identified, the buyer’s agent will negotiate the price and contract terms.
 This takes roughly a few days to 2 weeks.
 When the price and terms are accepted, this does not mean the buyer has the property.
 In New York, real estate transactions have to be in writing.
 This means that until a sale contract is fully executed (signed by both parties), either party can back out.

 Deal example (below): Client’s one bedroom investment condo in Tribeca.
-Rented immediately to highly qualified tenant after closing.
+Rented immediately after closing.

 Weimin’s article, Buying property in Manhattan to rent out